munenepeter/ExcelToJson/README.md

 # ExcelToJson
-A simple application that takes an Excel doc and converts it to a json file;
+A simple application that takes an Excel and converts it to a json file;

 ## Note

 > The JSON file created is in a specific format so its not for use for all excel files, to achieve that simply extend the project :)

-The project utilises [phpoffice/phpspreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) to parse the excel file
+The project utilises [phpoffice/phpspreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) to parse the excel file.

 ## Installation